SD-13/k8s-contributor-site/content/en/blog/2023/sig-network-spotlight.md

 ---

 This is a non-exhaustive highlight of sub-projects.

+**Sujay**: Couldn’t agree more, I didn’t feel exhausted for a single moment rather it was a very informative description.
+As you have already mentioned about the sig channels to get involved, would you like to mention anything about where people like beginners can jump in and contribute?

-For help getting started [Kubernetes Slack][kslack] is a great place to talk to community members and includes several `#sig-network-<project>` channels as well as our main `#sig-network` channel.
-Also check for issues labeled `good-first-issue` if you prefer to just dive right into the repositories.
+**Shane**: For help getting started
+[Kubernetes Slack][kslack] is a great place to talk to community members and includes several `#sig-network-<project>` channels as well as our main `#sig-network` channel.
+Also, check for issues labeled `good-first-issue` if you prefer to just dive right into the repositories.
 Let us know how we can help you!

 [net-charter]:https://github.com/kubernetes/community/blob/master/sig-network/charter.md
 [kslack]:https://kubernetes.slack.com/

-> What skills are contributors to SIG Network likely to learn?
+**Sujay**: What skills are contributors to SIG Network likely to learn?

-To me, it feels limitless.
+**Shane**: To me, it feels limitless.
 Practically speaking it's very much up to the individual what they _want_ to learn.
 However, If you simply intend to learn as much as you possibly can about networking SIG Network is a great place to join in and grow your knowledge.